VirgilSecurity/virgil-e3kit-x/README.md

 }
 ```

-#### Update group chat
+#### Update group channel
-In the event of changes in your group, i.e. adding a new participant, or deleting an existing one, each group chat participant has to update the encryption key by calling the `update` E3Kit method or reloading Group by `loadGroup`.
+In the event of changes in your group, i.e. adding a new participant, or deleting an existing one, each group channel participant has to update the encryption key by calling the `update` E3Kit method or reloading Group by `loadGroup`.
 ```swift
 group.update { error in
     guard error == nil else {